The Council for Disabled Children have published a guide which you may find useful to read alongside the information on this website.

 Making SEND Information Reports more useful for families

-Working with the parent forum, SEND Family Voices, we carried out a "secret shopping " exercise on School SEND Information Reports on various websites.
-As a follow up, SEND Family Voices gave presentations at SENCo Forums on a positive parent's eye view of what works.
+Working with parents we carried out a "secret shopping " exercise on School SEND Information Reports on various websites.
+As a follow up, parents gave presentations at SENCo Forums on a positive parent's eye view of what works.

 Download the presentation (opens a pdf)

 All schools are required to have a named Special Educational Needs Co-ordinator (SENCO) who is responsible for coordinating the school’s support programme for SEN and disabilities.
 When difficulties are first identified, they put in place extra help, known as SEN Support.